VadaPavMan/Space-Shooter-Game/README.md

 - Language: Python
 - Graphics: Arcade library
 - Platform: Cross-platform (Windows, Linux, MacOS)
+- Will Use Webassembly For Mobile Platforms And Online Browser Gameplay

 Feel free to check out the code and contribute!